kenual/chainlit-ollama/data/templates/prompt optimization.md

-You are an expert in LLM prompt engineering.
-Please optimize the following prompt for clarity and performance:
+As a prompt engineering expert, refine the following prompt to enhance clarity, engagement, and the response quality.
+Enhance its structure, specificity, and context as needed.
+Drop personalization.
 ---